NoStackApp/ns-front/README.md

 Currently, a template must be stored in a repo and distributed separately, and must conform to required standards explained below.

 Features include:
 * A `test` command to be sure that no custom code you created violates the standards for the template.
-(Otherwise, you could lose your custom code)
+The test ensures that custome code conforms to the [NoStack Front End Guidelines](https://bit.ly/nsFrontEndRules).
+(Otherwise, you could lose your custom code when you update your template!)
+* a `newapp` command to generate an "empty" placeholder app of the type used by a template.
+(Kind of like create-react-app creates a placeholder React app.)
+The template specifies how such a placeholder gets created, so if you like you can use ns-front to let others generate some unique type of application.
+* [Coming Soon] A command `makecode` that generates an app from a template.
 * Rather than limiting an app to standard pages, a template relies upon a flexible specification with the units and hierarchies of components that you need in your app.
 Also, a template can (and should) allow for custom styling, so that any mockup can be used with a decent template.
 * Use of handlebars with a simple standard structure for templates.
-* [Coming Soon] Generation of an app from a template.
 * [Coming Soon] A searchable list for registering templates, so that if you create a template others can find it.

 We're working very hard right now to get this working.
 If you want to help with this project, please open issues and start talking to us!